BioNTech founders warn of Pfizer vaccine supply issues in EU

 Sahin founded BioNTech with his wife, Oezlem Tuereci, who is the company’s chief medical officer.
 Both faulted the EU’s decision to spread orders in the expectation that more vaccines would be quickly approved.

-The United States ordered 600 million doses of the BioNTech/Pfizer vaccine in July, while the EU waited until November to place an order of half that size.
+The US ordered 600 million doses of the BioNTech/Pfizer vaccine in July, while the EU waited until November to place an order of half that size.

 “At some point it became clear that it would not be possible to deliver so quickly,” Tuereci told Spiegel.
 “By then it was already too late to place follow-on orders.”